Director, Designer and Featured

 a creative director and designer

 living in St. Paul, Minnesota.
-She is the creative director
+She is curator of the Mobile

-Art Gallery , a series of exhibits that took place at various
+Art Gallery, a series of exhibits that take place at various

 venues in the Minneapolis-St. Paul area to help build connections

-between local artists, business owners and the community.
+between local artists, business owners and community.
 She

 has been a panel member for Fostering New Culture on

 2005 Interactive Festival and has been featured on KFAI's radio

 program Art Matters, also heard as a podcast on